Schools, colleges and the public

-As a School with a notable history of success in maths, we run a series of events and competitions to show school students the fun side of the subject.
+As a Department with a notable history of success in maths, we run a series of events and competitions to show school students the fun side of the subject.

 We want to fill young people with enthusiasm for mathematics.
 We wish to illustrate the beauty and satisfaction that can be found in the subject to motivate them to study Mathematics at A level, degree level and beyond.

 We run a range of activities for secondary school pupils, designed to show the fun and stimulating aspects of mathematics.
 Below you can find upcoming events, puzzles to try at home and useful information for teachers.

 MathsBombe is an online competition open to all students in Years 12 and 13 and below (England and Wales), S5 and S6 and below (Scotland) and Years 13 and 14 and below (Northern Ireland).
 It is, however, primarily aimed at pupils currently studying for their A-level exams.

 Every fortnight a new chapter is released online consisting of two mathematical puzzles.
 The puzzles will be fun and quirky, and you'll need to think fast to solve them.